lealceldeiro/gems/CleanCode/Chapter04/README.md

 If you must write a comment, then make sure it describes the code it appears near.
 Don’t offer systemwide information in the context of a local comment.

 ### Too Much Information

+Don’t put interesting historical discussions or irrelevant descriptions of details into your comments.

+### Inobvious Connection

+The connection between a comment and the code it describes should be obvious.
+If you are going to the trouble to write a comment, then at least you’d like the reader to be able to look at the comment and the code and understand what the comment is talking about.

+### Function Headers

+Short functions don’t need much description.
+A well-chosen name for a small function that does one thing is usually better than a comment header.

+### Javadocs in Nonpublic Code

+As useful as javadocs are for public APIs, they are anathema to code that is not intended for public consumption.
+Generating javadoc pages for the classes and functions inside a system is not generally useful, and the extra formality of the javadoc comments amounts to little more than cruft and distraction.